poucotm/Verilog-Gadget/README.md

 [![Doate Image](https://raw.githubusercontent.com/poucotm/Links/master/image/PayPal/donate-paypal.png)][PM]

-Thank you for donating.
-It is helpful to continue to improve the plug-in.
+If you find Verilog Gadget helpful and would like to support its continued development, consider making a donation.
+Your contributions are appreciated and assist in the ongoing improvement of the plugin.

 ### Issues